 The Compliance area, which reports to the Board of Directors through the Audit and Control Committee, focuses most of its policies, procedures and controls to ensure our integrity, addressing, among others, issues related to corruption and bribery.

-Telefónica’s commitment to its stakeholders is zero tolerance of fraud and corruption, because we understand that they have a negative impact on business and on society in the long term.
+Telefónica's commitment to our stakeholders is zero tolerance for fraud and corruption as we understand that they have a negative impact on business and society.

-Thus, our Anticorruption Policy forbids any type of bribery and regulates the acceptance and offering of gifts and invitations.
-We have a standard on conflicts of interest and a reporting channel to help our employees when they face an ethical dilemma.
+Thus, our Anticorruption Policy prohibits any type of bribery and regulates the acceptance and offering of gifts and invitations.
+And we have a rule on conflict of interest and reporting channel to help our employees when faced with an ethical dilemma.

 - We prohibit all kinds of bribery.